elunico/TuringMachine/README.md

 However, using this method and having it succeed means there is not way to raise a missing transition error during the normal operation of a simulation.
 Having this method fail does not mean any particular simulation WILL fail but it might, but having the method succeed means no simulation can fail.

+The `verbose` option which can set in the `TuringMachine#initialize()` method will print the state and transition rules being applied at each step.
+The default is to have this be true.
+If you set it to false the steps are not printed